-For courses that include a separate NBME customized examination, students who passed the course elements but failed the NBME examination will be assigned a grade of C (Conditional), and will be given the opportunity to re-take the NBME examination.
+For courses or clerkships that include a separate NBME subject examination, students who passed the course elements but failed the NBME examination will be assigned a grade of C (Conditional), and will be given the opportunity to re-take the NBME examination.
 Students who pass the NBME re-examination will be assigned a grade of C/P. Students who fail the NBME re-examination will be assigned a grade of C/F.

-Students who receive a final grade of U/F or C/F or F in any course (each Organ System module is a course) will have failed the course and will not be allowed to proceed to the subsequent semester or year in the Program.
-Students who fail any courses or clerkships will have their record reviewed by the SAPC.
-In the event that this is the student's first course failure, the SAPC may allow the student to repeat the whole semester corresponding to that in which the course was failed.
+Students who receive a final grade of U/F or C/F in any course (each Organ System module is a course) or clerkship will have failed the course and will not be allowed to proceed to the subsequent course, semester or year in the Program.
+Students who fail any course will have their record reviewed by the SAPC.
+In the event that this is the student's first failure, the SAPC may allow the student to repeat the whole semester corresponding to that in which the course was failed.
 If the student already repeated a semester prior to a failed course or clerkship, the SAPC may dismiss the student from the program.

-Students who fail a course or Organ Systems module a second time are subject to dismissal, no make-up tests or reassessments are allowed.
+Students repeating a course or clerkship must pass all elements of the course/clerkship, including the exam, on the first attempt.
+Students who fail any element of a course or Organ Systems module a second time are subject to dismissal.
+No make-up tests or reassessments are allowed.

 Students are only allowed to reassess a maximum of two courses (each Organ System module is a course) in the pre-clerkship (M1 and M2) years.
-Students who fail a third course/module will be subject to dismissal by the SAPC.
+Students who fail any element of a third course/module will be subject to dismissal by the SAPC.

-^{}Withdrawal Grades may have financial implications.
+\Withdrawal Grades may have financial implications.